lalithbv/Skin_Lesion_detection_using_YOLOv3/README.md

 # Skin Lesion detection using YOLO

-This project deals with the detection of skin lesions within the ISICs dataset using YOLOv3 Object Detection with Darknet.
+This project deals with the detection of skin lesions within the ISICs dataset using *YOLOv3 Object Detection* with *Darknet* neural network framework.

 ![Predictions](./Resources/Predictions.gif)